The AOC Q3279VWFD8 is an affordable 32″ 1440p 75Hz monitor, making it great for light gaming, office work, and

-The AOC Q3279VWFD8 is one of the cheapest 1440p monitors, yet it features a large 32″ screen, a 10-bit IPS panel for amazing colors, lots of connectivity options, and extra gaming features including AMD FreeSync.
+The AOC Q3279VWFD8 is one of the cheapest 1440p monitors.
+It features a large 32″ screen, a 10-bit IPS panel for amazing colors, lots of connectivity options, and extra gaming features, including AMD FreeSync.

 At the time of this writing, the title of the AOC Q3279VWFD8 monitor on Amazon says that it has an MVA panel; if you scroll a bit down to the monitor description, you’ll see that it actually features an IPS panel.